 The concept of the following classes AB, B and C can be understood from the same circuit diagram as the class A, with the main difference being biasing.
 The bias current in the transistor is lowered so the transistor is conducting for only a part of the RF cycle.
 This increases efficiency while reducing linearity and gain, ranging from the quasi-linear class A to the non-linear class C with a maximum theoretical drain efficiency of 100 % [1].
-However, as the drain efficiency will thus be limited by the required gain.
+However, as the drain efficiency approaches 100 %, the power gain approaches zero.
+The maximum efficiency will thus be limited by the required gain.